linux4sam/egt/docs/src/debugging.md

 @section debug_gdb GDB Tips

-Outside of typical debugging with GDB, there are a couple cases where specifically instructing GDB to break before an event occures is useful.
+Outside of typical debugging with GDB, there are a couple cases where specifically instructing GDB to break before an event occurs is useful.

 EGT uses runtime asserts internally.
 Be sure to compile the library without -DNDEBUG and then you can break on any assert using GDB to examine the callstack